R-js/libRmath.js/README.md

 See [R doc]()

 These functions are members of an object created by the `Binomial` factory method.
-The factory method needs the return object of the `Normal` factory method.
+The factory method needs the result of a call to the function `Normal(..)` factory method.
 Various instantiation methods are given below.

 Instantiation: